cis-famu/oer-assignment-group-5-1/Chapter 1.md

 * Summary:

 * Key Terms:
+Main memory or random access memory: is connected directly to the CPU.
+Memory cells: an ordered sequence of the cells in main memory.
+Address: is a unique location in main memory for each cell.
+Secondary storage: a device that stores information permanently.
+Input devices: a device that feeds data and programs into a computer.
+Output devices:a device that the computer uses to display the results.

-Object-oriented design (OOD) is a widely used programming methodology.
+Object-oriented design (OOD): is a widely used programming methodology.

-central processing unit (CPU)
+Central processing unit (CPU): is the brain of the computer.
+Compiler:a program that translates instructions written in a high-level language into the equivalent machine language.;

 Six steps are needed to execute a C++ program: edit, preprocess, compile, link, load, and execute.